House conservatives block GOP bills, voice frustration in response to last week's debt ceiling vote

 The passage of the debt ceiling bill was hailed by McCarthy and other members of GOP leadership as a crucial first test of their new majority, as they pushed Biden to the negotiating table and forced spending restraints Republicans have long championed in return for lifting the nation’s debt limit.

-Associated Press writers Stephen Groves and Farnoush Amiri contributed to this report.
+Associated Press writers Stephen Groves, Lisa Mascaro and Farnoush Amiri contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.